mt-digital/Computational-Social-Science-for-Sustainability-Course/README.md

 ## Structure of this repository

-This repository contains [Keynote lecture slides](https://github.com/mt-digital/Computational-Social-Science-for-Sustainability-Course/tree/main/Lectures), the source for the [course website](https://mt.digital/EBS-X82), and the source for the [course book](https://mt.digital/EBS-X82/book).
+This repository contains [Keynote lecture slides](https://github.com/mt-digital/Computational-Social-Science-for-Sustainability-Course/tree/main/Lectures), the source for the [course website](https://mt.digital/EBS-X82), and the source for the [course lab notes](https://mt.digital/EBS-X82/book).
 I use the [Quarto system](https://quarto.org/), with source docs in Quarto Markdown (.qmd), for the website and book.